 With such a wide variety of nasal irrigators on the market, it can be hard to narrow down the list.
 We've done the work for you: here are the top nose cleaners of 2019, from high-tech to ultra-simple.

-- Fast, all-natural relief from allergies and sinus congestion - without drugs!
+- For fast, all-natural relief from allergies and sinus congestion – WITHOUT DRUGS!
+Naväge operates only with genuine...

 The Navage system is the Cadillac of nose cleaners.
 This device uses suction power to pump saline into your nasal passages, and then suck it back out.
 For some people, this might feel less gross than just letting the dirty saline water run out of your nostril and into the sink.
 You’ll find this for $$ to $$$ at retailers like Amazon.